In Depth Baby Product Reviews Led by a Pediatrician

 Fold and Unfold

 The Expedition is relatively easy to fold, requires two hands to fold, has a manual locking mechanism, and self-stands.
-It takes four steps to fold (including safety straps release) and requires bending down about halfway, but it isn't complicated or involved.
+It takes four steps to fold (including releasing the safety straps) and requires bending down about halfway, but it isn't complicated or involved.
 Unfolding is more difficult because it tends to want to fold back up as you unfold it, and the size makes it somewhat unwieldy.
 It only has two steps, but it does require both hands and some patience.

 baby trend expedition double - the storage bin on the expedition is good, but would be better if it...